ribru17/.dotfiles/README.md

 - Use `Tab` and `Shift+Tab` to indent or remove indent, respectively
   - In Normal mode, this affects the current line.
 In Visual mode, this affects all selected lines.
+- Use `<leader>h` and `<leader>H` to search and replace instances of the hovered word, with and without smart adjustment for different cases (like camel case), respectively
 - Miscellaneous useful Visual mode operations
   - Use `K` and `J` to move the selected lines up or down, respectively, smartly indenting if the lines move within the scope of, say, an if statement